curiousmarkingsco/appSage/README.md

 ### Make your storage unique
 By default, pages created get added to `localStorage` under the name "appSageStorage".
 To ensure your objects don't get mixed up with appSage or other applications that use appSage, create a global variable called `customAppSageStorage`.

-See [globals.js](https://github.com/curiousmarkingsco/appSage/blob/main/app/js/editor/globals.js) to see how this works in the code.
+See [`function initializeGlobals()`](https://github.com/curiousmarkingsco/appSage/blob/main/src/app/renderer.js) to see how this works in the code.

 For example:
 ```js